-This step uses the domain controller name and the DN that was retrieved in section 3.2.5.1.2 for the Domain Scope of Management search.
+This step uses the domain controller name and the policy target DN that were retrieved in sections 3.2.5.1.1 and 3.2.5.1.2 for the Domain Scope of Management search.
 The policy target DN retrieved MUST be parsed to form the prioritized list of SOMs.
 The prioritized SOM list MUST store the SOM Object type (GPLinkOrganizationalUnit or GPLinkDomain) and the DN, and is populated as follows:

-- 1. The policy target DN MUST be parsed to compute the parent DN. - 2.
+- 1. The DN MUST be parsed to compute the parent DN. - 2.
 The parent DN that is computed MUST be appended to the end of the SOM list. - 3.
-If there is a parent DN, and if it does not start with "DC=", steps 1 and 2 MUST be repeated with the parent DN computed until the DN starts with "DC=". - All of the SOMs in the SOM list that don't start with "OU=" or "DC=" MUST NOT be added to the SOM list.
+If there is a parent DN, and if it does not start with "DC=", steps 1 and 2 MUST be repeated with the parent DN computed until the DN starts with "DC=". - 4.
+All of the SOMs in the SOM list that don't start with "OU=" or "DC=" MUST NOT be added to the SOM list.